A 19th Century Mystery Building In New York City That Eludes Identification

 Many times I’ll come across stereoviews of 19th century New York City that I have never seen before.
 Usually they are of buildings or scenes I am acquainted with either by name or written anecdote.
 But here is a a stereoview that leaves me stumped.

 As you see, it is clearly labeled New York City & Vicinity.
 Beyond those words under the right panel of the view, there is no other information.
 I do not recognize the large building which is the stereoview’s centerpiece, the surrounding structures, or an approximate year it was taken.

 Maybe the view was labeled incorrectly by the stereoview manufacturer (which I highly doubt) or it is a scene in the “vicinity” of New York.
 It is a mystery building and I have been unable to determine anything.

-Sometimes I will search books and archives at my disposal.
-I have not done that because I don’t know where to begin.
+I usually search books and archives at my disposal to confirm the who, what, when and where of any New York conundrum.
+I have not done that because I don’t even know where to begin.

 Is there a reader who knows what building this is and provide evidence?